 Opportunities for fieldwork are rich in the province.
 Excellent library and archive services are available, including the Folklore and Language Archive, the Centre for Material Culture Studies, and the Research Centre for the Study of Music, Media and Place.

-If you have specific questions or require further information, please contact our Graduate Administrator, Dr. Holly Everett at firstname.lastname@example.org.
+If you have specific questions or require further information, please contact our Graduate Administrator, Dr. Sarah Gordon at firstname.lastname@example.org.